Accessibility and presentability in 2-categories

-There exists a suitable definition of ``Ind-completion'' worked out in \cite{borceux1998theory} (which is climbable: see \cite[2.4]{kelly1982structures}), and \cite[Cor.
-3.6]{borceux1996enriched} proves the representation theorem for $\cV$-enriched categories (a slightly less general version of this result appears as \cite[7.3]{kelly1982structures}). \cite[9.3]{kelly1982structures} proves the existence of a \textsc{gu} envelope. \end{eg} \begin{eg}[Metric spaces and $\cate{Ab}$-categories] The former example is rather meaty, and contains several interesting particular examples: \begin{itemize} \item if $\cV = [0,\infty]^\op$ we recover Lawvere metric spaces \cite{LawvereFW:metsgl}; the Yoneda structure is given by the ``metric Yoneda embedding'' $X\to [X, \cV]$.
-The former example specializes to this context, but $\cV$-enriched Ind-completion, the \textsc{gu} envelope and the representation theorem do not seem (to the best of our knowledge) to admit a topological characterization. \item given an additive category $\cA$, regarded as a particular preadditive (=$\cate{Ab}$-enriched) category, its Yoneda map shall be $\cA\to [\cA^\op,\cate{Ab}]$ in the category of $\cate{Ab}$-enriched functors; this is indeed the case; it is easily seen that presentable objects for the $\cate{Ab}$-enriched Yoneda structure are \emph{Grothendieck categories}, whereas the representation theorem becomes essentially the statement of Gabriel-Popescu theorem \cite{gabriel1964characterization}: every Grothendieck category admits a left exact and reflective embedding into the category of $R$-modules, where $R=\text{End}(G)$ is the endomorphism ring of its generator. \end{itemize} \end{eg} \begin{eg}[Monoidal categories] Let $(A,\oplus)$ be a symmetric monoidal category; then, the category $\bsP A = [A^\op,\Set]$ becomes symmetric monoidal with respect to a product
+There exists a suitable definition of ``Ind-completion'' worked out in \cite{borceux1998theory}, and \cite[Cor.
+3.6]{borceux1996enriched} proves the representation theorem for $V$-enriched categories (a slightly less general version of this result appears as \cite[7.3]{kelly1982structures}). \cite[9.3]{kelly1982structures} proves the existence of a \gu envelope. \end{eg} \begin{eg}[Metric spaces and $\one{Ab}$-categories] The former example contains several interesting particular examples: \begin{itemize} \item if the base of enrichment $V = ([0,\infty],\ge)$ is the monoidal category of non\hyp{}negative real numbers with opposite order, we recover \emph{Lawvere metric spaces} \cite{LawvereFW:metsgl}; the Yoneda structure is given by the ``metric Yoneda embedding'' $X\to [X, V]$.
+The former example specializes to this context, but $V$-enriched Ind-completion, the \gu envelope and the representation theorem do not seem (to the best of our knowledge) to admit a topological characterisation. \item given an additive category $\cA$, regarded as a particular preadditive (=$\one{Ab}$-enriched) category, its Yoneda map shall be $\cA\to [\cA^\op,\one{Ab}]$ in the category of $\one{Ab}$-enriched functors; this is indeed the case; it is easily seen that presentable objects for this KZ context recover the usual theory of locally presentable additive categories. \end{itemize} \end{eg}